Link shorteners are great allies for any marketing team. We use them to shorten our URLs so that we can share them on social media platforms.

 Spammers use shared domain url shorteners to direct people to malware and viruses.
-The final destination is sneaky, allowing them to sneak past ISPs that might otherwise leak your messages into the spam folder.
+The final destination is sneaky.
+It allows them to sneak past ISPs that might otherwise leak your messages into the spam folder.

 Using the same url shorteners as spammers will blacklist you as collateral damage even if you mean well.

-Being blacklisted hurts your reputation as a sender, which carries much more weight to email databases than the quality and content of an email.
+Being blacklisted hurts your reputation as a sender.
+It carries much more weight to email databases than the quality and content of an email.

 - Don’t hide your domain

-Rob McEwen, founder, and CEO of the invaluement.com Spam Database and Blacklist (DNSBL), which includes two sender IP antispam blacklists and one antispam URL blacklist, is particularly skeptical of goo. gl.
+Rob McEwen, founder, and CEO of the invaluement.com Spam Database and Blacklist (DNSBL).
+It includes two sender IP antispam blacklists and one antispam URL blacklist, is particularly skeptical of goo. gl.